Coronavirus (COVID-19): Keeping Families Healthy

 Why Is a Schedule Important?

-Daily schedules can help everyone stick to new routines.
+Daily schedules can help everyone stick to routines.
 Besides setting consistent times for sleeping and eating, schedule time for:

 - school work, online classes, and reading